-A preview and registration period opens on-site three days before the auction from 9 a.m. to 5 p.m.
-May 15 through 17.
-To register, participants need to present a valid ID.
-Payment is expected upon winning a bid.
-Accepted forms of payment include cash, cashier's checks, credit cards, debit cards, traveler's checks and money orders.
+To register as bidders, participants need to present a valid ID.
+There is no cost to register.
+Upon winning a bid on auction day, payment is expected.
+Acceptable forms of payment include cash, cashier's checks, credit cards, debit cards, traveler's checks or money orders.

 Clark County contracts with TNT Auction to manage the sales.
 A catalog of items being sold at auction gets posted on TNT’s website at www.tntauction.com